dougives/stringobf/README.md

 This method of encoding can be used to obfuscate strings in a manner which requires sequential evaluation to decode.
 Multiple printable strings can be encoded by appending a null byte (c-style), delimiting each string.

-Characters can be encoded into blocks of varying length, but some higher level method would be required to encode the length of a string.
+Characters can be encoded into blocks of varying length, but some higher level method would be required to encode the length of each character in a string.